Towards the Theory of Unsupervised Federated Learning: Non-asymptotic Analysis of Federated EM Algorithms: Federated Learning on Mixture of Distributions

-While the core idea of FedGrEM is akin to FedEM proposed in \cite{marfoq2021federated}, two crucial distinctions set them apart.
-First, we employ gradient EM, while FedEM uses the full EM.
-Second, the central update of FedGrEM can adapt to the \textit{heterogeneity} of $\bthetaks{k}_r$'s across tasks and remain \textit{robust} when a small proportion of tasks is contaminated, which are not present in FedEM.
-On the other hand, by setting $\lambdat{t} = +\infty$, FedGrEM can be viewed as a gradient version of FedEM, therefore our non-asymptotic theory in Section \ref{sec: theory} can illustrate the empirical success achieved by FedEM in \cite{marfoq2021federated}.
+While the core idea of FedGrEM is akin to FedEM in \citet{marfoq2021federated} and FedGMM in \citet{wu2023personalized}, two crucial distinctions set them apart.
+First, we employ gradient EM, while FedEM and FedGMM use the full EM.
+Second, the central update of FedGrEM can adapt to the \textit{heterogeneity} of $\bthetaks{k}_r$'s across tasks and remain \textit{robust} when a small proportion of tasks is contaminated, which are not present in FedEM or FedGMM.
+On the other hand, by setting $\lambdat{t} = +\infty$, FedGrEM can be viewed as a simplified gradient version of FedEM and FedGMM, therefore our non-asymptotic theory in Section \ref{sec: theory} can illustrate the empirical success achieved by FedEM and FedGMM.

 FedGrEM is \textit{computationally efficient} on local servers as it computes the gradient instead of explicitly solving the maximizer of $\hQk{k}$.
 It is also \textit{communicationally efficient} because it only necessitates the exchange of parameter estimators between local and central servers.
-Therefore, FedGrEM fullfills \textit{all five of the desired properties} we outlined in Section \ref{subsec: setting}.
+Therefore, FedGrEM fulfills \textit{all five of the desired properties} we outlined in Section \ref{subsec: setting}.